 COMORBIDITIES IN SJOGREN'S

-As with other systemic inflammatory diseases, Sjogren’s is associated with an elevated risk for serious infections, strokes, heart attacks, and osteoporosis.
+As with other systemic inflammatory diseases, Sjogren’s is associated with an elevated risk for infections, strokes, heart attacks, osteoporosis and other conditons.
 Infections and cardiovascular disease are a significant cause of premature mortality (early death) in Sjogren’s patients (24, 42, 47).